 We next sought to use the information from normal human tissues, primary tumor biopsies and cancer cell lines to improve the detection of cancer in cfDNA.
 We started by selected a subset of MHBs that show high MHL (>0.5) in cancer tissue samples and low MHL (<0.01) in whole blood.
 We then perform clustering of these MHBs into three groups based on the MHL in all normal and cancer plasma, as well as cancer and normal tissues (Figure 4).
 We identified a special Group II MHBs which have high MHL in cancer tissues and low MHLs in normal tissues.
-Cancer plasma showed significantly higher MHL in these regions than normal plasma (p-values 1.4×10-12 and 6.2×10-8 for colon cancer, lung cancer, respectively).
+Cancer plasma showed significantly higher MHL in these regions than normal plasma (p-values 1.4×10-12 and 6.2×10-8 for colorectal cancer, lung cancer, respectively).
 By mixing the sequencing reads from cancer tissues and whole blood samples (WB), we computationally created synthetic admixture at different tumor fractions.
 We found that MHL is 2-5 folder higher (and hence easier to detect) than the methylation level of individual CpG sites across the full range of tumor fraction (Supp.Table 9).
-From the MHL distribution established by computational mixing, we then took the individual plasma data set, and predicted the tumor fractionure.
-Except for a small number of outliers, we consistently observed higher MHL in cancer plasma than in normal plasma (Supp.
-Figure XX).
-Note that all Group II MHBs were selected without using any information from the plasma samples, and hence they should be generally applicable to other plasma samples28 and Supp.
-Table 10These evidence indicate HML based analysis would be useful in the cancer plasma measurement and further corresponding clinical applications. .
+From the MHL distribution established by computational mixing, we then took the individual plasma data set, and predicted the tumor fraction based on the standard curve as Figure 4.
+Except for a small number of outliers, we observed significantly higher MHL in cancer plasma than in normal plasma (Supp.
+Figure 7).
+Note that all Group II MHBs were selected without using any information from the plasma samples, and hence they should be generally applicable to other plasma samples.
+Furthermore, we observed that the estimated tumor DNA fraction were positive correlated with normalized cfDNA yield from the cancer patients (P<0.002, Supp.
+Figure 8 and Supp.
+Table 10).
+These evidence indicate HML based analysis would be useful in the cancer plasma measurement and further corresponding clinical applications.